Morpeth House and Closebourne House: Calvary Garden

 This is a rectangular walled garden (dry sandstone) with cross-axial plan arrangement, principal axis running east–west with chapel building at west end and altar at east end.
 Access to garden is via gates centred in north and south walls and doorway from chapel at western end.
 East wall has three vertical openings each side of altar.

 Established in 1954 as a garden chapel adjoining St John's Chapel.
 Work progressed on stones walls of chapel over a number of years, carried out by college students under the direction of vice warden Dr Smythe.
 Constructed from recycled sandstone originally in the Illalaung Hotel, Morpeth, which was built in the early 1830s and demolished c.
 1953.

 Garden contains stone altar and benches arranged around perimeter walls.
 Stepping stones mark out principal axes.
 Large stone cross on altar originally from Book Depot or Diocesan Registry building with metal (bronze?) crucifix made by the late Sr Angela (who headed a community at Stroud).
 Decorative Iron gates in north and south walls.
 Height of south wall raised in 1967.

 It is an extension of St. John's Chapel.
 It has been assessed as being in good condition with a high degree of integrity.
-The garden is now part of the community facilities of the Closebourne Retirement Village, where is it known as the Secret Garden.
+The garden is now part of the community facilities of the Closebourne Retirement Village, where it was known as the Secret Garden.
+During 2024, a new facility for the Closebourne Retirement Village, called the Garden Pavilion, was constructed on the Calvary Garden site.
+The construction extended beyond the Calvary Garden area to the south.
+The location of the original garden wall has been incorporated into the pavilion floor.